 Fixed compensation, paid in twelve monthly installments, reviewed and adjusted annually by the Board of Directors on the recommendation of the Compensation Committee and the Chief Executive Officer, taking into account in particular the best practices in the Company's industry.
-In 2022, this fixed compensation amounted to €143,028 gross.
-It is proposed to authorize fixed compensation between €143,028 and €148,750 gross for the 2023 fiscal year, representing an increase of between 0% and 4% compared to 2022.
-The precise compensation in this range will be determined by the Chief Executive Officer following the mandatory annual negotiations with the French employees of the Company, and the percentage increase will be aligned with the overall increase of employees on the Executive Committee.
-In addition, as Responsible Pharmacist, Mr. Christophe Ancel receives a fixed annual service bonus of €1,800 per year.
+In 2023, this fixed compensation amounted to €148,752 gross.
+It is proposed to authorize fixed compensation of €155,446 gross for the 2024 fiscal year, representing an increase of 4.5% compared to 2023.
+In addition, as Responsible Pharmacist, Mr. Christophe Ancel receives a fixed service bonus of €1,800 per year.